EHealth: Types

-Contested definition
+Contested Definition

 Several authors have noted the variable usage in the term; from being specific to the use of the Internet in healthcare to being generally around any use of computers in healthcare.
 Various authors have considered the evolution of the term and its usage and how this maps to changes in health informatics and healthcare generally.
+The name eHealth has to some extent been superseded by the use of Digital health, which covers technology in healthcare more generally, but which is also seen as covering Internet related technologies.
+Various authors have considered the evolution of the term and its usage and how this maps to changes in health informatics and healthcare generally.
 Oh et al., in a 2005 systematic review of the term's usage, offered the definition of eHealth as a set of technological themes in health today, more specifically based on commerce, activities, stakeholders, outcomes, locations, or perspectives.
 One thing that all sources seem to agree on is that e-health initiatives do not originate with the patient, though the patient may be a member of a patient organization that seeks to do this, as in the e-Patient movement.